Suhieb95/BookHaven/README.md

 ## Features

 - **Book Inventory Management**: Track available books, including their genre, author, price, and availability.
-- **Book Borrowing**: Customers can borrow books, track their borrowings, and manage their returns.
 - **Sales Management**: Keep records of book sales, with detailed information on each transaction.
 - **Customer Accounts**: Users can register, log in, and view their borrowing history and current borrowed books.
 - **Book Recommendations**: Suggest books based on customers' borrowing history and preferences.